 According to reports in the Canadian press, the discoveries began in August 2007 when a man's foot was found on Jedediah Island, northeast of Nanaimo in British Columbia.
 Over the next five years they have turned up with occasional regularity on nearby beaches and always clad in a rubber soled shoe.
+Pranksters have made the investigation more difficult and in 2008, a hoax ‘foot’ was planted on Vancouver Island which renewed interest in the case.
 Through painstaking work the forensic experts cross-checked the locations where the feet were found with missing person’s directories.
 Tide flows and data on where the shoes were manufactured.
 It appears most of the victims jumped from a bridge over the Fraser River, which flows into the Pacific Ocean at Vancouver.

 Why are severed feet washing up in Pacific North-west?
 Newsday BBC World Service

 Quackenbush C. 2017 A Foot Has Been Found on the Beach in Canada.
 It's the 13th Such Discovery in a Decade Time December 11, 2017